cfengine/buildscripts/README.md

+check workflows for pull requests internal to repo

 This repository contains the necessary tools to build and test cfengine packages for various platforms.

 ## Example build of Community Agent